 The ultimate goal of social media marketing, as with all marketing, is to generate more revenue for your brand or business.
-But, in such a crowded marketplace (there were a total of 3.6 billion active social media users at the backend of last year) how can you truly stand out from the crowd?
+But, in such a crowded marketplace ( there were a total of 3.6 billion active social media users at the backend of last year

 The most important thing to do when it comes to social media marketing is to create engaging posts.
 This means putting together content that your target audience finds appealing and wants to interact with.